Linda Burtch, Managing Director at Burtch Works | 30+ years’ experience in quantitative recruiting

 With more established analytics and data science teams hiring and expanding, as well as more firms looking to hire a leader to build a function, the demand for specialized quantitative leaders has increased considerably.
 In industries like tech the demand has historically been strong, but as other legacy companies create new teams it has added to the demand.
-Many companies are looking for leaders who have come up through the analytics ranks rather than marketing or general business, and that narrows the available pool considerably.
+Many companies are looking for leaders who have come up through analytics jobs rather than marketing or general business, and that narrows the available pool considerably.

 Note: these figures do not include professionals who received a promotion or otherwise stayed within the same company, or those who changed companies but did not receive an increase, since these changes are usually made as a result of downsizing or other personal considerations, such as accommodating a spouse’s relocation.

 Here at Burtch Works, we know that salaries are a hot topic, especially in predictive analytics and data science.
 And we should know, since we release comprehensive, annual salary reports for our specialty areas, including our newly-released 2017 data science report, as well as for predictive analytics, and marketing research.
-So if this post whet your appetite for more data on salaries, bonuses, and demographic information, those reports can be downloaded for free here.
+So if this post whet your appetite for more data on analytics salaries, bonuses, and demographic information, those reports can be downloaded for free here.

 As always, we’ll continue to monitor shifts in the market, and post more data and insights here on the blog when we have them, so be sure to keep an eye out for updates!